silverwind/gitea-backporter/README.md

 The script will also comment if a pull request is opened with non-English translation files changed, directing the user to the crowdin project.

+### Locks

+The script will also lock issues and pull requests that have been closed for 3 months.
+If the issue was updated in the last month, a comment will be posted suggesting opening a new issue to continue the discussion.

 ## Usage

 Set the following environment variables: